MidnightCoffeex/ML_SiBe_Model/README.md

 This repository contains raw CSV files for a machine learning project.
 The folder `Rohdaten/` holds the source data while `Spaltenbedeutung.xlsx` explains each column.

+## Project overview

+The goal is to predict an optimal *Sicherheitsbestand* (safety stock) for each part on specific dates.
+A preprocessing pipeline converts the raw CSV exports into a single feature table.
+On top of these features a Gradient Boosting model is trained to suggest suitable safety stock levels.

 ## Dataset structure

 ```